wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

   than _cutting_).
 It was simply much too slow!

 - I also was fumbling a bit, handholding my phone to record the action.
-Much of the jerkiness is because of these first too points.
+Much of the jerkiness is because of these first two points.
 Still, I'm taking a reasonably aggressive cut.

 - It's not obvious, but I could have continued swinging the handle left as far